‘Teen Mom 2’ Star Leah Messer Confirms She Is ‘Single’

 Rumors have been swirling that Leah Messer and her boyfriend, Jason Jordan, split.
 While Leah had shared some quotes suggesting the split had occurred (and even deleted all the photos of Jason from her Instagram), she didn’t officially confirm the split until now.
 On Wednesday, Leah took to Twitter to confirm that she is indeed single.

 As previously reported by Inquisitr, some fans had wondered if perhaps Leah and her ex-husband Jeremy Calvert were back together after they exchanged some tweets on Twitter.
-However, the mother of three shot down those speculations with a simple answer of “nope.”
+However, the mother of three shot down the speculation with a simple answer of “nope.”
 After that, one follower asked the reality show star if she is single.

 Leah replied, “Leah is single lol.”